-- 1. Review the results of the annual audit with the external auditor. - 2.
+- 1. Review the quarterly financial statements and ensure they are prepared and reviewed in a timely manner - 2.
+Review the results of the annual audit with the external auditor - 3.
 Oversee the independence and performance of the independent auditors.
-Review and hire a new external auditor, if needed. - 3.
-Review the Foundation's Form 990 before it is filed with the Internal Revenue Service and report to the Board of Trustees on the results of the review. - 4.
-Oversee review and enforcement of the Foundation's Conflict of Interest Policy including review of annual conflict of interest statements and other policies and documents as needed. - 5.
-Provide an avenue of communication among the organization's independent auditors, staff and the Board of Trustees. - 6.
-After each committee meeting, the committee chair will report to the Board of Trustees at its next quarterly meeting. - 7.
-Oversee the employment process and evaluation of the Executive Director.
+Review and hire a new external auditor, if needed - 4.
+Provide an avenue of communication among the organization's independent auditors, staff and the Board of Trustees - 5.
+Oversee review and enforcement of the Foundation's Conflict of Interest Policy including review of annual conflict of interest statements and other policies and documents as needed - 6.
+Oversee and Inventory the Important Guiding Documents and Policies of the Foundation that identifies owners of such Documents and Policies, how often they should be refreshed, and the date of their last review. - 7.
+Regularly evaluate strategic plan progress that relate to Committee responsibilities - 8.
+After each committee meeting, the committee chair will report to the Board of Trustees at its next quarterly meeting.

-EPISCOPAL FOUNDATION OF DALLAS Development and Marketing Committee Responsibilities
+Development and Marketing Committee Responsibilities

 The Development and Marketing Committee is an Advisory Committee of the Board of Trustees.
-Its primary responsibilities are to oversee the marketing strategy used to promote the mission and vision of the foundation, to research Diocesan entities to find potential partners, and to develop strategies to keep existing investment and grant partners connected with the Foundation mission.
+Its primary responsibilities are to oversee the marketing strategy to position the foundation to raise more money by promoting the mission, vision, values and services of the foundation, to research and connect with Diocesan entities to find potential partners, and to develop strategies to keep existing investment and grant partners connected with the Foundation mission and services.